KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ### Create a bootable USB stick

-Use your browser to download a test image from the URL `https://storage.cloud.google.com/chromeos-image-archive/$BOARD-release/<version>/chromiumos_test_image.tar.xz` where `$BOARD` and `<version>` come from your SDK prompt.
+Use your workstation browser to download a test image from the URL `https://storage.cloud.google.com/chromeos-image-archive/$BOARD-release/<version>/chromiumos_test_image.tar.xz` where `$BOARD` and `<version>` come from your SDK prompt.
 For example (`sdk link R62-9800.0.0`) is the board `link` using version `R62-9800.0.0`).